COS301-SE-2025/BRAD/docs/User_Stories.md

 - A system administrator responsible for managing user roles.

 **User Story:**
-As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities
+- As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities

 **Definition of done:**
-- I can view all submitted reports
+- I can view all registered users
-- I can assign a report to an investigator
+- I can promote a user to the role of investigator
-- An investigator can only view the reports assigned to them
+- I can demote an investigator to a general user